CMSgov/beneficiary-fhir-data/dev/api-changelog.md

 # API Changelog

+## BLUEBUTTON-267: Refresh Schedule API

+Code has been added to set the LastUpdated date in the resource's (i.e. EOB, Patient) meta data section for when a certain claim type or beneficiary was last updated in our Blue Button FHIR database.

 ## BLUEBUTTON-200: Fix duplicate `ExplanationOfBenefit`s bug

 A bug was fixed that had been causing duplicate `ExplanationOfBenefit` resources to be returned for most beneficiaries.
 (It had been generating one exact-duplicate EOB per each claim line in each claim.)